MatthewCalligaro/E155Final/README.md

 # Guitar Multi-FX and Recording Device
-Matthew Calligaro and Giselle Serate
+Matthew Calligaro and Giselle Serate\
-Fall 2018
+Fall 2018\
 Final Project for Microprocessors Course (E155) at Harvey Mudd College

 ## Summary
 An electric guitarist may require over a thousand dollars of equipment to apply and modulate effects while recording and playing audio through speakers.
 This device simplifies this process into a single, affordable design.
-It converts an analog guitar signal to digital and can apply overdrive, delay, chorus, and distortion effects via the FPGA.
+It uses an FPGA to digitally apply overdrive, delay, chorus, and distortion effects.
 These effects can be modulated by a distance sensor which attaches to the user's guitar.
-The processed audio is sent to the microcontroller which can record, play back, and loop the signal.
-This signal is sent to a 3.5 mm audio jack, and recordings can be uploaded to the internet as WAV audio files via an Apache webserver.
+The processed audio is sent to the microcontroller which can record, play, and loop the signal.
+This signal is outputted through a 3.5 mm audio jack, and recordings can be uploaded to the internet as WAV audio files via an Apache webserver.

 ## User Interface